kmanju8/Collage/README.md

 ## RGB Average Identifier

+For efficient processing, thinking of having a preproc stage where every sample image is downscaled first: this needs to be done anyway for the final collage so may as well get it done here to make RGB averages easier to calculate.

 Need to make same consideration as downscaler.
 Average has to be root sum of squares mean, not linear mean.
 This will play in later stages as well.

 ## Image Mapper